cremedelacremetop/cremedelacreme/README.md

 A TLO indicates the number of survivability events for an app.

 ##### Country
 _TLO(Country)_ distributions by country are all different, except USA and Colombia, but all the differences were negligible.
-As it is possible to se in the next figures all the distributtions were similar between not imputed data and imputations
+As it is possible to se in the next figures all the distributtions were similar between not imputed data and imputations.
+The following images illustrates the _TLO_ distributions:

 ![](/images/TLO_country.png)

-*TLO distribution for each country for not imputed data*

  LOCF | MFO
 :-------------------------:|:-------------------------:
 ![](/images/TLO_country_LOCF.png) |![](/images/TLO_country_MFO.png)

-For not imputed data and imputed data, we got these results:
+The table illustrates the effect sizes and if we were able to reject the null hypotesis:

   Comparision | H0 rejected | Cliff's delta size
 :-----------------:|:-----------------:|:-----------------: